This meet is the second (of four) in CROC's Summer Classic Series. Click here for current standings and information about the series.

 Typical ways to assist are: helping with starts and finishes, checking in folks at registration, and picking up control flags after the course closes.

-Please contact the meet director at the email address on the bottom of this page if you'd like to volunteer at this event.
+Please contact the meet director at the email on the bottom of this page if you'd like to volunteer at this event.
 For more details, see the Get Involved pages.